 Alexandria Anca, Advisor to the Canadian Celiac Association (CCA) Professional Advisory Board, has written a revealing article in Celiac News entitled "Blue Cheese in the Gluten-Free Diet: A Research Update" that should put to rest our perceptions that blue cheese is unsafe to eat on gluten-free diets.

 Enzyme-linked immunosorbent assay (ELISA) kits use color change and antibodies to determine the identity of a substance.
 According to Anca's report, analysis of blue cheese samples conducted by Koerner's laboratory used three different commercial ELISA test kits to determine the gluten content of blue cheese fermented using products that did and did not contain a glutenous base.

-- 5 blue cheese / mold samples tested: 3 blue cheese samples made with mold cultured on gluten-containing media, two samples of mold cultured on wheat-based dextrose.
+The process involved testing five blue cheese and mold samples total, with three made with mold cultured on gluten-containing media and two samples of mold cultured on wheat-based dextrose.

 Each sample was then tested three times using each of the ELISA tests.
 As a result, no detectable levels of gluten were found in any of the samples.

 The Canadian Celiac Association has added blue cheese to its "Acceptability of Food and Food Ingredients for the Gluten-Free Diet" pocket dictionary, meaning that it should not bother even people with celiac disease, much less those with gluten intolerance or those on a gluten-free diet for health concerns.

 Even if you think you're safe to consume as much blue cheese as you desire without affecting your gluten-free diet, you can make sure your blue cheese has absolutely no traces of gluten by shopping for blue cheeses cultured in wheat-based dextrose.